-The City of Melbourne is in the process of selecting a Public Art Curatorial Adviser, an expert in their field who will provide creative leadership and work in collaboration with the University Square design and public art team.
+The City of Melbourne has appointed distinguished Melbourne artist Robert Owen as the University Square Public Art Curatorial Adviser.

+As Curatorial Adviser, Robert Owen will provide creative leadership and work in collaboration with the University Square design and public art teams.